-At RCITC, we believe in empowering you with the knowledge to conquer any computational task.
+At RCITC, we empower you with the knowledge to conquer any computational task.
 This guide will demystify your basic scientific calculator, breaking down its functions and applications so you can move from hesitant button-pusher to confident problem-solver.

 Understanding Your Basic Scientific Calculator